NCC-Computer-Club-Projects/NCC-Computer-Club-Website/website_outline/repair_clinic_app/app-overview.md

-# PC Rpair Clinic App Outline
+# PC Repair Clinic App Outline
 Outline the features of the PC Repair App

 ## Overview